sasjs/sasjs.io/docs/windows.md

 ![adding path in windows](img/windowspath.png)

 Be sure to hit OK twice for the change to be saved!
 You can now open a **new** shell window and create your SSH key using the `ssh-keygen` command.

-If you are using powershell, and you don't have access to change your environment variables, you can add these paths to `$PROFILE` script `$env:Path` (thanks [Christopher Mortimer](https://www.linkedin.com/in/christopher-mortimer-286b1538/) for the tip!)

 ### rsync